iu-parfunc/popl18-lh-prover-artifact/README.md

     make DOCKER=false TIMEIT=true PLE=false
     ```

+Each test will print a timing to the screen, corresponding to the
+"Time (s)" numbers in Table 1.

 ## <a name="source-files"></a>Source Files

 The source files of Benchmarks in Table 1 can be located as follows.